closeio/limitlion/README.md

 ## Design
 The rate limiting logic uses a classic token bucket algorithm but is implemented entirely as a Lua Redis script.
-It leverages the Redis [time](https://redis.io/commands/time) command which ensures fair microsecond resolution across all callers independent of the caller's clock.
+It leverages the Redis [TIME](https://redis.io/commands/time) command which ensures fair microsecond resolution across all callers independent of the caller's clock.
 Note that buckets start and end on whole seconds.

+Redis 3.2+ is required because `replicate_commands()` is used to support using the `TIME` command in a Lua script.

 ## Configuring
 Default values for RPS, burst factor and window size are supplied to the throttle